xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 title: Android paging for Mortals - Introducing Fountain Part One
 date: 2018-04-02 09:00:00
 author: Matías Irland
-categories: Android, Android Jetpack,Android Paging Library,Live Data, Android Architecture Components,RxJava,Retrofit,Fountain
+categories: Android, Android Jetpack, Android Paging Library, Live Data, Android Architecture Components, RxJava, Retrofit, Fountain
 author_id: mirland

 ---

-There're tons of articles out there talking about the amazing Android Architecture Components, talking about how we can combine them in an MVVM architecture and make them work as a charm.
+There are plenty of articles out there talking about the amazing Android Architecture Components, how we can combine them in an MVVM architecture and make them work as a charm.
 From my point of view, that's true, the **Android Architecture Components are awesome!**

-There is another ton of articles talking about the new [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging/) and how we can combine it with [Room](https://developer.android.com/topic/libraries/architecture/room) and [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) to make the paging as easier as possible.
-I suppose you are already familiar with the topic :)
+There's also a ton of articles talking about the new [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging/) and how we can combine it with [Room](https://developer.android.com/topic/libraries/architecture/room) and [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) to make paging as easy as possible. that you are already familiar with the topic :)

 So I don't want to write about the new Android Components or how we should use them.
-Today I want to tell you, how we can **integrate a numerated paged service**, to the best of my knowledge, **using** the new **[Fountain](https://github.com/xmartlabs/fountain) library.**
+Today I want to tell you how we can **integrate a numerated paged service**, to the best of my knowledge, **using** the new **[Fountain](https://github.com/xmartlabs/fountain) library.**
 A numerated paged service is an endpoint which returns a list of entities structured in pages with sequential page numbers.

-To read this post, you should already know the Repository Architectural Pattern and the basic things of these libraries:
+To read this post, you should already know the Repository Architectural Pattern and the basics of these libraries:
 - [Retrofit](http://square.github.io/retrofit/)
 - [Rxjava](https://github.com/ReactiveX/RxJava)
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/)